 The Carpenter’s Folly

-As we know, it is forbidden to simply discard worn-out Torah scrolls or other holy books.
-When sifrei Torah or other sefarim are no longer useable, we are supposed to bury them with the utmost respect.
-The halacha which forbids us to destroy documents that contain Hashem’s name is based on Devarim (chapter 12) which states, “You shall destroy their name from that place [a reference to avodah zarah]; you shall not do this to Hashem your G-d.”
-Destroying Hashem’s name is punishable by flogging (Makkos 22a, Rambam, Yesodei HaTorah 6:1).
+As we know, simply discarding worn-out Torah scrolls or other holy books is forbidden.
+When Sifrei Torah or other sefarim are no longer useable, they must be buried with the utmost respect.
+This rule is based on Devarim 12:4: “You shall destroy their name [that of avodah zarah] from that place.
+You shall not do this to Hashem, your G-d.”
+Destroying Hashem’s name is punishable by flogging (Makkos 22a, Rambam, Hilchos Yesodei HaTorah 6:1).

-Our sugya states that not only is it forbidden to destroy Torah writings, but we are obligated to protect them from destruction or disgrace.
-The Gemara rules that even those Torah writings that may not be saved from a fire on Shabbos still require geniza when disposed of on a weekday.
+In our sugya, we learn that not only is it forbidden to destroy Torah writings; we have an obligation to protect them from destruction or disgrace.
+The Gemara rules that even Torah writings that may not be saved from a fire on Shabbos must be disposed of on a weekday.

 The Moroccan Funeral Procession

-In Morocco, old Torah writings were buried amidst a funeral procession that took place each year on the day following Shavuos.
-Special piyutim were sung for the occasion, such as “It is a merit for Israel, on the conclusion of the festival of the Torah.
-Just as we protect the holy names of Hashem and show them great respect, so may Hashem protect His nation…” (Nesivos Hamaarav, p.
+In Morocco, worn Torah writings were buried in a geniza with a funeral procession that took place each year on the day following Shavuos.
+Special piyutim were sung at this time, such as, “It is a merit for Israel, on the conclusion of the festival of the Torah.
+Just as we protect the holy Names of Hashem, and show them great respect, so may Hashem protect His nation…” (Nesivos Hama’arav, p.
 111).

 The Vandalized Geniza

-In the community where the Shvus Yaakov presided as rav, the attic where old Torah writings were discarded filled up and couldn’t hold any more material.
-To fix this problem, the caretakers of the shul gathered all the writings into barrels and brought them to a graveyard for burial.
-Gentile neighbors, however, discovered the buried writings and began using them for personal hygienic purposes – an unspeakable disgrace to the Torah.
+In the community where the Shevus Yaakov presided as rav, worn-out sefarim were also stored in the attic of a shul.
+Eventually, the attic became full, so the shul’s caretakers gathered all the Torah writings into barrels and brought them to a graveyard for burial.
+Gentile neighbors, however, discovered the buried writings and used them for their personal hygiene, utterly disgracing them.
+The Shevus Yaakov (3:10) then ruled that it is better to burn these writings than to let them be so heinously defiled.

-The Shvus Yaakov’s ruling was challenged by other poskim, who reasoned that we may not destroy Torah writings in order to prevent others from profaning them (Knesses Yechezkel 37; Sho’el U’meishiv 2:15; Chasam Sofer’s commentary to O.C.
-154; Kaf Hachaim ibid, s.k.
+The Shevus Yaakov’s ruling was challenged by other poskim, who argued that we may not destroy Torah writings to prevent others from profaning them (Knesses Yechezkel 37; Sho’el U’meishiv 2:15; Chasam Sofer’s commentary to Orach Chayim 154; Kaf Hachaim ibid, s.k.
 37).

 Contemporary poskim discuss whether the laws of respecting Torah writings also apply to printed sefarim.
-Some hold that the holiness which rests upon Torah letters depends upon the intent of the person who writes them.
-Since a machine has no intent whatsoever, the letters contain no holiness and therefore sefarim shouldn’t need to be buried.
-Other poskim, however, reject this reasoning and rule that even if a sefer is published by a non-Jewish printing press, it still possesses holiness (Tzitz Eliezer 3:11; Minchas Yitzchak 1:17; 8:12).
+Perhaps the holiness that rests on letters in sefarim depends on the intent of the person who wrote them.
+And since a machine has no intent whatsoever, the letters wouldn’t be holy and the normal sheimos restrictions wouldn’t apply.
+Poskim reject this reasoning, however, and rule that even sefarim printed by a non-Jew are holy (Tzitz Eliezer 3:11; Minchas Yitzchak 1:17; 8:12).